Optimized Correlation Measures in Holography: Discussion

 Another direction for finding holographic duals is the bit threads formulation of holography \cite{Freedman:2016zud}, which has proven very useful for analyzing $E_P = E_W$ \cite{Bao:2019wcf, Du:2019emy,Harper:2019lff}.
 We expect that our result, which implies a bit thread configuration exists for the optimal purification in $E^{\alpha}$, will be a useful tool for finding or proving other holographic dual proposals.

-The saturation of the bipartite squashed entanglement may also afford some insight into the basic structure of holographic states.
-The fact that the squashed entanglement between any two subregions of a holographic state is maximal is consistent with the holographic state decomposition conjecture in \cite{Cui2019}, which states that bipartite correlations play a special role in holographic states ,in the sense that they provide the dominant contributions to quantum correlations between subregions of a given boundary state, while higher-partite correlations are subleading.
-More generally, we expect that states with maximal squashed entanglement should be constrained to have a specific form, of which holographic states form a subset.
+A promising direction is to use the saturation of the bipartite squashed entanglement to gain insight into the fine-grained structure of holographic states.
+In certain cases, the saturation of entropy inequalities or the bounds of information quantities enforces some structure on a state.
+For example, it is known that the conditional mutual information vanishes on a bipartite state if and only if the state is a so-called ``quantum Markov chain" \cite{Hayden:2004ssa}.
+We expect that states with maximal squashed entanglement should should have constraints on their form, which in turn imply constraints on the form of holographic states.
 An example of such a state can be found in \cite{1499048}.
-Determining such constraints for generic quantum states is likely a difficult task, but it may be possible to leverage properties exclusive to holographic states to make progress in this direction.
+Determining such constraints for generic quantum states is likely a difficult task, but it may be possible to, again, leverage properties exclusive to holographic states to make progress in this direction.
+We leave such explorations to future work.

+Finally, it would be extremely interesting to find evidence for or against the conjecture that $E_D = E_C$ for holographic states.
+Not only would confirmation likely lead to strong constraints on their fine-grained structure, it would also imply a whole host of correlation measures are dual to the mutual information.
+This also motivates work towards determining the holographic duals of measures such as $E_F$ and $E_{RE}$, whose values could provide evidence in one direction or the other.
 We leave such explorations to future work.